 When we talk about ontological guilt and fear, we are talking about something that is grounded in our being.
 It is not fear of the barking dog or guilt for eating too much ice cream.
 It is the ocean of fear and guilt upon which the fragile egoic self perilously floats.
 It is this level to which the healing in A Course in Miracles is ultimately directed.
 We work our way slowly backward – or downward or inward if you prefer – to that roiling mess of ontological guilt and fear.
 We face being at its ugliest and most sordid depths.

 Making contact with all of that is very difficult – especially when you realize that there is no way out but through it, and so you can’t just glimpse it quickly and then move on.
-We aren’t tourists on this journey.
-You really have to sustain your focus.
-It’s that moment in the Course when you realize that the solution to your so-called problems really and truly is not outside you at all but is instead that darkness, that shadowy mess, that tangle of murder, that bilious muck that swirls inside you like the devil’s own hurricane.
+We aren’t tourists on this journey; we are travelers.
+We are pilgrims.
+We really have to sustain your focus.
+It’s that moment in the course when you realize that the solution to your so-called problems really and truly is not outside you at all but is instead that darkness, that shadowy mess of snakes and demons, that tangle of murder and death, that bilious muck that swirls in your heart like hell’s own hurricane.

 It is discouraging and frightening, to say the least.
-You feel as if you have done all this work and it’s been going swimmingly and you’re so happy and then . . . it’s like you thought you were just about to hop, skip and jump right through the pearly gates into Heaven and Jesus says, uh, actually, we have to pay some attention to all this junk first.
+You feel as if you have done all this work and it’s been going swimmingly and you’re so happy and then . . . it’s like you thought you were just about to hop, skip and jump right through the pearly gates into Heaven and Jesus says, uh, actually, we have to pay some attention to all this terrifying and ugly material first.

 We all do this in our own ways.
-For me, it tends to manifest in this attitude: “Because I intellectually understand what is happening, and can write about it, and because I’m such a sweet and honest guy, I do not actually have to go through all this.”
+For me, it tends to manifest in this attitude: “Because I intellectually understand what is happening, and can write about it, and because I’m such a sweet and honest guy, I do not actually have to go through all this.
+I am exempt.”

 You may have your own version of a reason not to go all the way with A Course in Miracles, for thinking that you get a pass.
 But once we’ve caught even the faintest hint of the path, then there’s nothing left to do but walk it.
 We can delay, postpone, reconsider, encourage others to take the first step while not taking it ourselves . . . sooner or later, we have to look at the fear and the guilt.